Buildings | Hagerstown Community College

 Campus Gardens

-HCC is home to 40 campus gardens, many of which date to 1966 when Dr. Mable R. Walter, biology professor and science division chair, and a beautification committee began work to preserve the natural beauty of the land.
+HCC is home to 40 campus gardens, many of which date to 1966 when Dr. Mable R. Walter, biology professor and science division director, and a beautification committee began work to preserve the natural beauty of the land.
 Throughout the years, College employees, donors, and volunteers have contributed to the development of the gardens, which include a rock garden, rose garden, marsh garden, and several memorial gardens.
-The College receives donations to help in the maintenance of the gardens and to honor loved ones through various plantings.

 For more information about the campus gardens, contact the Office of College Advancement at 240-500-2346, or email lsstewart@hagerstowncc.edu.